Johor Bahru City Square (shopping mall)

-Johor Bahru City Square is a shopping centre and office building close to the Johor–Singapore Causeway which borders the two countries in Wong Ah Fook Street, Johor Bahru, Johor, Malaysia.
+Johor Bahru City Square is a shopping centre and office building situated close to the Johor–Singapore Causeway which borders the two countries along Wong Ah Fook Street, Johor Bahru, Johor, Malaysia.

 History

 The building was opened in 1999.
 In 2000, the Mega Pavilion Cinema has been upgraded to Cathay Cineplex with new theatres at both level 5 and level 7.
 In 2005, the Singapore Visitor Centre was launched at the shopping mall.
-In December 2008, a pedestrian bridge connecting the building to JB Sentral was opened.
+In December 2008, a pedestrian bridge connecting the building to the Southern Integrated Gateway (Johor Bahru Sentral railway station and the Sultan Iskandar Building) was opened.
 In mid-2016, Cathey Cineplex was changed to mmCineplexes while the facilities still remain the same.

 Architecture

-The building interior consists of a seven-storey mall with five levels of retail outlet space, including a thirty-six storey office block, which is divided into the lower, middle and upper zones.
+The building interior consists of a seven-storey mall with six levels of retail outlet space, including a thirty-six storey office block, which is divided into the lower, middle and upper zones.
 City Square has three floors of the basement car park.
 Level 6 has an outdoor garden, a pond and a green wall.
-The shopping mall total floors spread over an area of 41800 sqm and consists of over 300 retailers.
+The shopping mall total floors spread over an area of 41800 sqm and consists of over 200 retailers.

 Business

-The shopping mall includes several anchor tenants and has various clothes, shoes, bags, electronic stores.
+The shopping mall includes several anchor tenants and has various dining, lifestyle and fashion outlets with several clothing, shoes, bags, electronic stores.

 The shopping mall receives around 1.5 million visitors monthly.
 Due in part to its proximity to the Johor-Singapore Causeway, City Square attracts many shoppers from Singapore.